Bear-baiting: Pakistan

 Bear baiting has been occurring in the Punjab and Sindh provinces of Pakistan, since 2004.
 The events are organized predominantly by local gangsters who own the fighting dogs.

 During the event the bear will be tethered to a rope 2.0–5.0 m long in the centre of an arena to prevent escape.
 Bears' canine teeth are often removed and their claws may be filed down giving them less advantage over the dogs.
 Each fight lasts around three minutes.
 If the dogs pull the bear to the ground they are said to win the fight.
 Bears usually have to undergo several fights during each day's event.

 Bears are illegally sourced by poaching.
 Asian black bears and brown bears are known to be poached in Pakistan and used in bear baiting.
 Asiatic black bears are listed as vulnerable on the World Conservation Union's (IUCN's) Red List of Threatened Animals.
 The capture of bear cubs is prohibited across three provinces of Pakistan by: the North West Frontier Province Conservation and Management Act (1975); the Punjab Wildlife Protection, Preservation, Conservation and Management Act (1974); and the Sindh Wildlife Protection Ordinance (1972).

 Bear baiting was banned in Pakistan by the Prevention of Cruelty to Animals Act (1890).
 Pakistan's wildlife authorities are working with animal welfare groups to eradicate the events, with some success.
 The Bioresource Research Centre, a Pakistani wildlife group working to end bear-baiting, uses Islamic teachings to encourage mosques in areas where baiting occurs, to add an anti-cruelty message to their Friday Khuṭbah (خُـطْـبَـة, Sermon).
 Depending on the context, though the Quran does not directly forbid the baiting of animals, there are restrictions on how people can treat them, and it is outlawed in certain hadiths.

 Kund Park Sanctuary was opened in 2000 by World Animal Protection to provide a home for bears confiscated by the wildlife authorities and NGOs working to eradicate bear baiting in Pakistan.
 However, during the 2010 Pakistan floods Kund Park was destroyed and all but three of the 23 bears there died.
 The survivors were moved to a newly constructed sanctuary in Balkasar Bear Sanctuary.

 North America

+United States

 As recently as 2010, illegal bear-baiting was practiced publicly in South Carolina.
 All such public exhibitions have been shut down as of 2013.

 In the 19th century and during Mexican and earlier Spanish colonial rule, fights had been organized in California, which had a subspecies of brown bear of its own.
 In a case of the bear winning, the bear would use its teeth to catch a bull between its horns, on its nose, which would allow the bear to move its head enough to twist its neck, or bite a part of the bull's body, like the tongue, or use its paws to catch or harm the bull, like in squeezing its neck, or catching its tongue: